ryubee1980/MyPMF.jl/README.md

 If J_est=1, it will also calculate the Jarzynski estimation (default value is 0).
 That is, e^{-F/kT} is simply estimated as the arithmetic mean of e^{-w/kT}.
 Note that the free energy F estimated by this scheme is equal to the PMF only if the spring constant is large enough (stiff-spring limit).

+# pmf_HS_norm
+Essentially the same as pmf_HS, but the only difference is that pmf_HS_norm gives the PMF divided by the thermal energy k_BT.

 [![Build Status](https://github.com/ryubee1980/MyPMF.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/ryubee1980/MyPMF.jl/actions/workflows/CI.yml?query=branch%3Amain)